vkbo/novelWriter/docs/source/int_started.rst

 They can of course be run on any Linux distro, if you prefer this to native packages.

 .. note::
-   novelWriter generally don't support Python versions that have reached end of life.
+   novelWriter generally doesn't support Python versions that have reached end of life.
 If your Linux distro still uses older Python versions and novelWriter won't run, you may want to try the AppImage instead.